Industrial Cooling Is Broken — Why “Cooling Jackets” and Traditional Heat Protocols Can’t Handle Today’s Extreme Temperatures

 - Anna B. Albright

-- 3 min read
+- 4 min read

 Industrial work has entered a new heat era.
 Temperatures that once appeared a few days a year are now the weekly baseline for utility crews, refinery teams, warehouse pickers, logistics yards, construction sites, and data center builds.
 Traditional industrial cooling systems—fans, shade tents, evaporative stations, ice coolers—haven’t evolved nearly as fast as the heat itself.
-And personal cooling gear hasn’t kept pace either.
-Search for a “cooling jacket” or “cooling vest” and you’ll find endless products promising miracles but designed for conditions that no longer exist.
+Personal cooling gear hasn’t kept pace either.
+Search for a “cooling jacket” or “cooling vest,” and you’ll find endless products promising miracles but designed for conditions that no longer exist.

 The real issue is that heat in industrial settings behaves differently.
 It accumulates near machinery, bounces off concrete and steel, lingers in mezzanines, and rises through PPE layers.
 Workers absorb all of it.
 What they need isn’t a short blast of cold.
 They need controlled, stable cooling that supports 8–12+ hours of real labor—climbing, lifting, kneeling, operating equipment—not a gimmick.